suolapeikko/FinderUtilities/README.md

 ## How to remove FinderUtilities
 Kill the processes (FinderUtilities and RightClickExtension), then delete the FinderUtilities.app from your computer.
 After this, FinderUtilities disappears from System Preferences > Extensions.

+## Other useful info
+* The app is signed, sandboxed and
+* The actual .app does not have a GUI, it's only functionality is to install the extension
+* Blaa

 ## Links and kudos
 Blaa blaa blaa